FindMySchool LogoFindMySchool

 School uniform is required and available from the school office or a designated supplier.
 The uniform is traditional: navy blue jumpers, white shirts or polo shirts, grey trousers or skirts.
 PE kit consists of a white T-shirt, navy shorts, and trainers.

 Oversubscription and distance.
-With 110 applications for 30 places in 2024, entry is highly competitive.
+Entry is highly competitive.
 Proximity to the school gates is the key criterion for most applicants, and families should verify their distance carefully before relying on securing a place.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Small size.
 One-form entry means 30 pupils per year group.
 This creates a close-knit community but limits social breadth.
 Pupils who do not find their peer group within the class may feel the constraints of a small cohort.
 Friendship dynamics can become intense in such a small environment.